 Why Would Someone Post-Date a Check?

-People will typically post-date a check when they know there are no funds currently in the account to cover the check.
+People will typically post-date a check when they know there are not sufficient funds currently in the account to cover the check.
 They are waiting for a deposit to come in so that the check will not bounce.

-This is to make it absolutely clear what the amount of the check is supposed to be.
-This helps to eliminate fraud as well as the incorrect amount being debited from one’s account.
+Two fields make absolutely clear what the amount of the check is supposed to be.
+Writing the amount twice also helps eliminate fraud as well as the incorrect amount being debited from one’s account.

 Now that you know the basics of writing a check, you are prepared for when there aren’t other payment options such as cash or automatic payment.